openAIP/openaip-coordinate-parser/README.md

 # OpenAIP Coordinate Parser

 Easily extendable and configurable parser for NodeJS and the browser that extracts coordinates from a variety of formatted lat/lon strings.
+The main focus is parsing various decimal or DMS format variations.
+Contributions that add other format parsers are always welcome!

 ### Usage